 We are dynamic beings, each of us changing from breath to breath.
 And so it is with our relationships.
 We affect each other.
-We change each other.
+We are constantly changing.
 It’s easy to continue seeing someone, the same old static way, once we’ve judged and categorized them.
-But they are not the same.
-This way of seeing is blinding and illusionary and does those around us a disservice.
-I want to begin seeing with my heart.Print
+We make people small with thoughts of “good or bad”.
+We even seek out ways to justify our beliefs about people, deepening our prejudices, often discounting or minimizing any good qualities.

 - Prep Time: 20 mins